nathants/posts/004_discovering_a_baseline_for_data_processing_performance/readme.md

 | csv | [c](https://github.com/nathants/posts/blob/004/004_discovering_a_baseline_for_data_processing_performance/count.c) | 2.2 | 0.5 |
 | bsv | [c](https://github.com/nathants/posts/blob/004/004_discovering_a_baseline_for_data_processing_performance/bsv/count.c) | 0.1 | 10 |

-we have some interesting results here. let's take a closer look at the csv and bsv results for c based on the ratio of inputs to outputs.
+interesting. let's take a closer look at the csv and bsv results for c based on the ratio of inputs to outputs.

 | inputs / outputs | format | language | user seconds | gigabytes / second |
 | -- | -- | -- | -- | -- |